riderrm7/playground-todo/README.md

 # To-Do List API (playground-todo)

-This project is a RESTful API for managing a To-Do List.
+This project is a RESTful API for managing a To-Do List (stored in Mem).

 ## Features